 71. (1) This Act is called the Economic Regulation of Transport Act, 2020, and shall come into operation on a date fixed by the President by proclamation in the Gazette.

-come into operation on a date fixed by the President by proclamation in the Gazette.
-10 (2) The President may set different dates for different provisions of this Act to come into operation, subject to item 2 of Schedule 2.
+(2) The President may set different dates for different provisions of this Act to come into operation, subject to item 2 of Schedule 2.